 SPRINT-Senior: Important New Research on Blood Pressure in Older Adults

-This study is a sub-group analysis of the SPRINT (Systolic Blood Pressure Intervention Trial) research trial that was published last fall.
+This study is a sub-group analysis of the landmark SPRINT (Systolic Blood Pressure Intervention Trial) research trial that was published in 2015.
 The original SPRINT study enrolled 9361 adults aged 50+.
-This recently published analysis covers the results for the 2636 participants who were aged 75 or older.
+The SPRINT-Senior follow-up analysis covers the results for the 2636 participants who were aged 75 or older.

-I wrote about the SPRINT study in detail last year, because it caused quite a tizzy in the mainstream media, as well as in the medical community.
+I wrote about the SPRINT study in detail when it first came out, because it caused quite a tizzy in the mainstream media, as well as in the medical community.

 [Note: The top number in a blood pressure reading is the “systolic blood pressure” and is generally the number of interest when it comes to treating hypertension in older adults.
 It is abbreviated “SBP.”
 The lower number is the “diastolic blood pressure.”
 The unit of measurement for BP is “millimeters of mercury” or “mm Hg.”]

-Now this sub-group analysis of SPRINT has been published.
-Dubbed “SPRINT-Senior,” the study found that in these participants who were aged 75+, treating hypertension to a goal of SBP <120 resulted in better cardiovascular health outcomes, compared to treating to a goal of SBP <140.
+SPRINT-Senior essentially found that in participants who were aged 75+, treating hypertension to a goal of SBP <120 still resulted in better cardiovascular health outcomes, compared to treating to a goal of SBP <140.

-Let’s dig into the details a bit.
-Remember, whenever you hear that a treatment is “better,” you should ask yourself “how much better” and “what are the risks and burdens?”
+This was an interesting and important finding.
+So let’s dig into the details a bit.
+Remember, whenever you hear that a treatment is “better,” you should ask yourself, “How much better?” and “What are the risks and burdens?”

 Specific results in SPRINT-Senior: